 Flapjack Lakes Trail is a 14.1 mile moderately trafficked out and back trail located near Lilliwaup, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 From Hoodsport, west 9 miles on Lake Cushman Road to Forest Service Road 24.
 Turn left and drive 6.5 miles to Staircase Ranger Station and the trailhead.